Why coordination capacity matters now

 Cancer care has always been complex.
 What is changing is the speed.

 Novel therapies are arriving faster than teams can absorb them.
-AI tools are surfacing information at a pace the coordination layer was never designed to handle.
-Molecular diagnostics are generating data that requires synthesis across specialties that have never learned to work together.
+The FDA authorized 258 AI medical devices in 2025, most through pathways that do not require new clinical trials.* Molecular diagnostics are generating data that requires synthesis across specialties that have never learned to work together.

 The clinical capacity is expanding.
 The coordination infrastructure is not.